Freddie Freeman Preview, Player Props: Dodgers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the third-ranked team ERA among all league pitching staffs (3.78).
+- The Guardians' 3.77 team ERA ranks third among all MLB pitching staffs.

-- Guardians pitchers combine to surrender 128 home runs (one per game), the second-fewest in the league.
+- Guardians pitchers combine to allow 129 home runs (one per game), the second-fewest in the league.

-- Syndergaard makes the start for the Guardians, his 17th of the season.
-He is 2-6 with a 6.57 ERA and 49 strikeouts in 76 2/3 innings pitched.
+- Curry makes the start for the Guardians, his seventh of the season.
+He is 3-1 with a 3.24 ERA and 52 strikeouts in 75 2/3 innings pitched.

-- The righty last appeared on Wednesday against the Cincinnati Reds, when he tossed 4 1/3 innings, allowing five earned runs while giving up eight hits.
+- The right-hander's last time out was on Friday against the Detroit Tigers, when he went six innings, surrendering one earned run while allowing five hits.

-- The 30-year-old has an ERA of 6.57, with 5.8 strikeouts per nine innings, in 16 games this season.
-Opposing hitters have a .306 batting average against him.
+- The 25-year-old has amassed an ERA of 3.24, with 6.2 strikeouts per nine innings, in 31 games this season.
+Opponents are hitting .240 against him.

 © 2023 Data Skrive.
 All rights reserved.